dotzenith/lovesay/README.md

 - [palenight](https://github.com/drewtempelmeyer/palenight.vim)
 - [gogh](https://github.com/Mayccoll/Gogh)

-by default, lovesay checks for the quotes file at `$HOME/.config/lovesay/quotes` if there is nothing there, it will just print out a heart with no quote
+by default, lovesay checks for the quotes file at `$HOME/.config/lovesay/quotes` if there is nothing there and no quote is given using the cli args, it will just print out a heart with no quote

 ---